o3de/o3de.org/content/docs/user-guide/engine/memory/allocators.md

 If you choose to write your own schema, be aware that caching significant chunks of memory can be problematic\.
 Such caching can hamper the ability of other systems to evolve to fit the content in your game\.
 Unless you have specific requirements, we recommend that you create a `ChildAllocator` that eventually uses the `SystemAllocator`\.
 Using a `ChildAllocator` ensures that your memory is as recoverable and reusable as possible\.

-Prior to O3DE version 1\.16, the most common mechanism for creating a new allocator was to inherit from `SystemAllocator`\.
-This practice, which creates a completely separate free list of memory usage, results in the problem of memory being spread among disparate caches\.
-In most cases, it is better to use the inheritance `ChildAllocator<SystemAllocator>`, which also makes it trivial to swap the base class of your custom allocator\.

 **To create an allocator**

 1. Choose a schema to use, write a custom schema, or choose an existing allocator that you want to modify\.
 For more information, see [AZ Allocator Schemas](#memory-allocators-az-allocator-schemas)\.